 debug msg: this block is Large Text Block, Left Aligned

 Over a decade ago, cities banded together to develop a first-of-its-kind document: bikeway design guidance developed by cities, for cities.
-Released in 2011, the NACTO Urban Bikeway Design Guide sparked a design revolution in cities nationwide, where city ingenuity and values were elevated in service of safe and vibrant streets and transportation networks.
-In the decade since the Guide was first published, redesigned city streets, for many decades an afterthought, are now widely seen as key to stemming North America’s safety, equity, and climate crises.
+Released in 2011, the NACTO Urban Bikeway Design Guide sparked a design revolution in cities across North America.
+City streets are now understood as key elements in confronting the intertwined safety, equity, and climate crises.

-Over 2022 and 2023, NACTO has been releasing the next chapters of bike design guidance for cities, by cities, in the form of working papers that cover the most critical gaps in vetted guidance, including best practices for data collection, network design, equitable network design, and scaling success to better meet the challenges of our time.
-This work will eventually feed into an even larger resource: the first new edition of the Urban Bikeway Design Guide since 2014.
+Over 2022 and 2023, NACTO published seven working papers covering best practices for data collection, network design, equitable network design, and scaling success to better meet the challenges of our time.
+This work helped inform the new edition of the Urban Bikeway Design Guide.

 Read Making Bikes Count